 Rent Agreement and LPG Bill

-Correctly filled application form (to obtain the application form for driving licence, hit the nearest RTO or you can also download it from the online portal for your state)
+Correctly filled application form (to obtain the application form for a driving license, hit the nearest RTO or you can also download it from the online portal for your state)

-Six passport-sized photos (when applying for Learners Licence)
+Six passport-sized photos (when applying for Learners License)

-A passport sized photo (while applying for driving licence)
+A passport-sized photo (while applying for a driving license)